If you own land with others, you are a joint owner of land. Each unique combination of owners is considered a different joint ownership.

 Jointly owned land used as a home

-Joint ownership assessments do not assess jointly owned land used by one or more of the owners as their home, which is also referred to as their principal place of residence (PPR).
+Joint ownership assessments do not assess jointly owned land used by one or more of the owners as their home, also referred to as their principal place of residence (PPR).

-If you use land as your PPR, it is exempt from land tax.
+If you use jointly owned land as your PPR, it is exempt from land tax.
 You will not receive any assessments if: